BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/experiments_comparisons_tables.md

 ![Experiments Filter Panel](../images/experiments_filter_panel.png)

 Clicking on the Filters button at the top right of the table opens the Filter Panel above the table, displaying column names from the table and values for those columns with counts of occurence.
 Clicking on the filter values narrows the genomes displayed in the table to those matching the chosen filter values.
 Clicking the Hide button closes the Filter Panel.
-More details are available in the [Filter Tool](../other/filter_tool.html) user guide.
+More details are available in the [Filter Tool](../other/filter_tool.html) Quick Reference Guide.

 ### Action buttons